 Park District rules do not preclude an employee from becoming a political candidate or from taking part in election campaigns and other lawful political activities.
 However, employees may not engage in political activities at any time while on duty or when they may be identified as an employee of the Park District by any means such as uniform, insignia, motor vehicle or in any other manner.
-Political activities include, but are not limited to, running as a candidate for public office, soliciting or receiving funds for a political party or candidate for public office, soliciting votes for such party or candidate, attending political rallies, circulating petition, distribute political literature, or encouraging others to do any of the above.
+Political activities include, but are not limited to, running as a candidate for public office, soliciting or receiving funds for a political party or candidate for public office, soliciting votes for such party or candidate, attending political rallies, circulating petitions, distribute distributing political literature, or encouraging others to do any of the above.
 For purposes of this paragraph "while on duty" includes those hours you are scheduled to work and are working for the Park District but does not include, breaks, lunches, or other duty-free periods of time.

 Employees are also prohibited from interrupting or disturbing other employees while they are on duty.
+Employees are further prohibited from the use for Park District Equipment or Supplies for political activities.